ahnj/snowfla/content/posts/opnsense-att-gateway-bypass.md

 - USB [Thumb drive](https://www.amazon.com/dp/B001XURP8Q?tag=jisge-20)

-I bought a barren Qotom mini PC separately from the DRAM and SSD to get the components I thought best.
+I bought a barren mini PC separately from the DRAM and SSD to get the components I thought best.
 You can also buy a fully-assembled configuration (like this [one](https://www.amazon.com/dp/B07G9NHRGQ?tag=jisge-20)) or, if you have an unused PC (with sufficiently beefy CPU and at least 3 NIC cards) lying around, you can use that.
 Just make sure the ethernet hardware is [compatible](https://wiki.opnsense.org/manual/hardware.html) with OPNsense.

 # Bootable USB drive
 Since the raw hardware above comes with no software installed, follow the well written [instructions](https://docs.opnsense.org/manual/install.html) from OPNsense to prepare an USB boot drive - for qotom q555G6, select architecture `amd64`, and image type of `vga`.